A listicale of the most common fashion mistakes that make you look old, but that you can easily avoid. Tips are given as well.

 - Cheap (fake) pearls and chains look just plain cheap on us over 40, while they look great on Millennials.

 - Accessories from just one designer in one outfit.
 It looks immature and non-confident.
 A designer doesn’t mean style, they design fashion.
 Style is picking and choosing what works for you to turn fashion into personal style.
+Read why buying only designer clothes fails to make you look effortlessly stylish.

 - Wearing the wrong bra so you get a uni-boob or quadruple boobs, saggy boobs or to high boobs.